MooseAgent: A LLM Based Multi-agent Framework for Automating Moose Simulation: Abstract

 \section{Abstract}

-The Finite Element Method (FEM) is widely used in engineering and scientific computing, but its pre-processing, solver configuration, and post-processing stages are often time-consuming and require specialized knowledge.
-This paper proposes an automated solution framework, MooseAgent, for the multi-physics simulation framework MOOSE, which combines large-scale pre-trained language models (LLMs) with a multi-agent system.
-The framework uses LLMs to understand user-described simulation requirements in natural language and employs task decomposition and multi-round iterative verification strategies to automatically generate MOOSE input files.
-To improve accuracy and reduce model hallucinations, the system builds and utilizes a vector database containing annotated MOOSE input cards and function documentation.
-We conducted experimental evaluations on several typical cases, including heat transfer, mechanics, phase field, and multi-physics coupling.
-The results show that MooseAgent can automate the MOOSE simulation process to a certain extent, especially demonstrating a high success rate when dealing with relatively simple single-physics problems.
-The main contribution of this research is the proposal of a multi-agent automated framework for MOOSE, which validates its potential in simplifying finite element simulation processes and lowering the user barrier, providing new ideas for the development of intelligent finite element simulation software.
+The Finite Element Method (FEM) traditionally involves time-consuming processes that demand specialized knowledge.
+This paper introduces MooseAgent, an automated system for the Moose multiphysics simulation framework that addresses these challenges.
+Leveraging Large Language Models (LLMs) and multi-agent technology, MooseAgent interprets simulation requirements from natural language to automatically generate Moose input files.
+To enhance accuracy and mitigate model hallucinations, the system uses a dedicated vector database constructed from annotated Moose documentation and examples.
+Evaluations across typical physics cases, including heat transfer and mechanics, show MooseAgent can largely automate the simulation process, achieving an average success rate of 93\%.
+Furthermore, the system is highly cost-effective, with an average cost of less than 1 yuan per case.
+These results demonstrate the significant potential of LLMs to transform and automate complex scientific analysis.
 The code for the MooseAgent framework proposed in this paper has been open-sourced and is available at \href{https://github.com/taozhan18/MooseAgent}{https://github.com/taozhan18/MooseAgent}.

 \keywords{Large Language Models, Multi-agent System, LangGraph, Moose, Automated Simulation.}